kigawas/clean-axum/README.md

 You probably don't need [Rust on Rails](https://github.com/loco-rs/loco).

-Refer to this post for more details on background: <https://kigawas.me/posts/rustacean-clean-architecture-approach/>.
+Refer to [this post](https://kigawas.me/posts/rustacean-clean-architecture-approach/) for rationale and background.

 ## Features